fgspectra package¶

 The length of

-has to be equal to the number of cross-spectra summed.kwseq[i]
+kwseqhas to be equal to the number of cross-spectra summed.kwseq[i]is a dictionary containing the keyword arguments of thei-th cross-spectrum.

 -